Cubs vs. Diamondbacks Player Props Betting Odds

-Cody Bellinger is one of the top players with prop bets for the taking when the Arizona Diamondbacks and the Chicago Cubs meet at Wrigley Field on Friday (first pitch at 2:20 PM ET).
+Oddsmakers have set player props for Cody Bellinger and others when the Chicago Cubs host the Arizona Diamondbacks at Wrigley Field on Saturday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!